nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-There is an assignment with that particular name, .
+There is an assignment with that particular name.

     * Use case resumes from step 2.